Notes on invariant measures for loop groups: Loop Groups and Completions

 \section{Loop Groups and Completions}

 The polynomial loop groups $L_{fin}K$ and $L_{fin}G:=G(\mathbb C[z,z^{-1}])$ consist of maps from $S^1$ into $K$ ($G$, respectively) which have finite Fourier series, with pointwise multiplication (relative to a fixed faithful matrix representation).
 Recall $\mathbb C[z]$ is the algebra over $\mathbb C$ generated by $z$, and $\mathbb C[z,z^{-1}]$ is the algebra of finite Laurent series.
-Neither of these (skeletal, or minimal) loop groups is a Lie group - they are amenable to algebra (as in \cite{KP}), but for purposes of analysis, we need to consider completions (as in \cite{PS}).
+Neither of these (skeletal, or minimal) loop groups is a Lie group.
+They are well-suited for algebra (as in \cite{KP}), but for some purposes of analysis, it is essential to consider completions (as in \cite{PS}).

 The analytic loop group, $H^0(S^1,G)$ (loops which are holomorphic in a collar containing $S^1$), is a complex Lie group.
 Let $D$ ($D^*$) denote the $\underline{closed}$ unit disk ($\{z:|z|\ge 1\}\cup\{\infty\}$, respectively).
 A dense open neighborhood of the identity in $H^0(S^1,G)$ consists of those loops which have a unique Riemann-Hilbert factorization